-Many local rides begin at Davidsonville Park off of Patuxent River Road for rides to Deale, Galesville and around South Anne Arundel County.
+Rides start a variety of locations.
 Ride distances tend to be shorter during the early and late seasons and longer during the summer.
-Most rides include at least one rest stop with snacks available for purchase.
-Call the ride leader if you have any questions and always take plenty to drink during the ride.
+Some rides include a rest stop with snacks available for purchase.
+Call the ride POC if you have any questions and always carry plenty to drink and eat during the ride.

-Before choosing to ride with the 16+ group, please be aware:
+Before choosing to ride with the 16+ groups, please be aware:

-Weekday evening rides - Evening rides are scheduled when there is adequate light.
-These rides go out as a single group and accommodate a pace of 14-16MPH.
+Evening rides - Evening rides are scheduled when there is adequate light.
+These rides go out as a single ride and accommodate a pace of 14-16MPH.

-Members and guests are highly encouraged to register in advance for each ride using the website calendar registration button or using the new ABC smart phone app.
+Members and guests should register in advance for each ride using the website calendar registration button or using the ABC smart phone app from Wild Apricot.
 This is so we know who to expect and to notify in the case of changes, lost rider, or emergency.
+This is also for insurance and liability purposes as well as Club management uses.
 Be sure to notify the ride leader if you abandon the ride.
+The ride leader will get an email of registrations or cancellations.

 Ride Cancellation Policy

-When inclement weather is forecast, the Club makes every effort to cancel rides via advance e-mail announcement or bulletin board post.
+When inclement weather is forecast, the Club makes every effort to cancel rides via advance e-mail announcement, text message, phone calls, calendar updates, or bulletin board post.
 If, one hour before a scheduled ride, the official weather report for the ride start area predicts rain or strong winds, the ride may be cancelled.
-If you are in doubt, contact the Ride Leader.
+If you are in doubt, contact the Ride Leader or Ride Coordinator or another registrant.

 There are many benefits to being a ride leader.
-You get to pick the date, route, speed, and rest stops.
+You get to request the date, route, speed, and rest stops.
 You can use the free ridewithgps.com website to plan your route.
 You are covered the Clubs liability and accident insurance policies, like all members are.
 You have the support of the Ride Coordinators and a Ride Leader Advisor to help you get started and turn to if you have any needs in the role.
-We can show you how to post the ride to the calendar or post it for you.

 1. Know the ride route and adjust if needed for construction, flood, sunset, etc. Ride Leaders are encouraged to recon the route prior to the day of the ride if it’s new.
 Post the details of the ride and route as far in advance as possible on the events calendar via the Ride Coordinator.